External Profiled Cladding

 A natural choice for covering any building, profiled oak cladding lends a stylish and contemporary look.
-Whether you are looking to cover a garden room, shopping village, outbuilding or house the flush, neat interlocking of Oak boards gives uniformity to an organic material.
+Whether you are looking to cover the exterior of a house, outbuilding or shopping village, the flush, neat interlocking of Oak boards gives uniformity to an organic material.

 There are many possibilities to create a contemporary yet natural Oak façade.
 From Tongue and Groove, HalfLap, ShipLap, Tongue and Groove with a Shadow Gap or V Groove.
 Whichever profile you choose, the project will only run smoothly if you work with an Oak expert.
 We are oak through and through, so we understand precisely how oak will behave in any and every application.
 And that means we can advise on everything from grades and profiles to expansion gaps and fixings.